david-rockwood/fimpad/README.md

 Joe: Bye Jane.
 ```

 This time Joe has a favorable opinion of poodles.
 With the variability of LLM output, it is not guaranteed that he would.
-But it is far more likely when we hide the part of the prefix that says that he strongly dislikes all types dogs.
+But it is far more likely when we hide the part of the prefix that says that he strongly dislikes all types of dogs.

 Hiding part of the prefix text is not just about what facts the model has access to, it is also about formatting and patterns.
 I used the examples above because they were short.
 But in a longer example with things like stage directions or narration, you would hide those when you want the model to generate only dialogue.